miztiik/attribute-based-access-control-ec2/README.md

     1. Try to **LAUNCH** instane with any other tags
     1. Try to edit tags of other(_non `projectRed`_) instances

-    User `kon` should be able to manage resources owned by his team `projectRed` only and nothing more.
+    User `redRosy` should be able to manage resources owned by his team `projectRed` only and nothing more.
 Now that we have confirmed the solution is working, you can extend the solution as required.

 1. ## Next Steps: Do Try This